MadGalactic/MadGalactic/README.md

 ## Hi there 👋

+I'm Madeline, a web developer exploring
+- application and cloud security
+- ethical hacking
+- integrating compliance frameworks to strengthen security posture

+I'm passionate about learning and enjoy breaking into apps that I build.

+### Connect with me on LinkedIn

 <!--
 **MadGalactic/MadGalactic** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.